mitodl/unified-ecommerce/README.md

 Run through those steps **including the addition of `/etc/hosts` aliases and the optional step for running the `createsuperuser` command**.

 Additionally, you will need a Keycloak instance set up with a realm for the application.
-The realm can be an existing one (and should if you want to use the same accounts from another integrated app).
-The application needs a service account for the app (so it can pull user information) in the _master_ realm and a client.
+The realm can be an existing one - if you have a realm set up for other applications (e.g. Learn), you should use that realm.

+If you don't have a Keycloak instance set up, or if you want to test with a known-good configuration, the app can optionally run with its own Keycloak instance.
+See [README-keycloak.md](README-keycloak.md) for instructions.

 ### Configure required `.env` settings